unoplatform/Uno.CodeGen/doc/Equality Generation.md

 this order:

 1. If the type of the field/property is a collection (and not a `string`):
-   1. A reference equality will be done.
+   1. A reference equality comparison will be done.
 If `equals`, it will return `true`.
 If one of them is `null`, it will return `false`.
 If both are `null`, it will return `true` since they are _reference equal_.
    1. The `.Count` will be compared (return `false` if `Count` is different)